Gai Jatra Festival Nepal: Complete Guide to the Festival of the Cow

 Firstly, the cow is revered deeply in Hinduism.
 The cow is a symbol of the Earth.
 It gives and feeds which represents life and the support of life.
 Hence a festival dedicated to cows.

-King Pratap Malla's column in Durbar Square before the Earthquake
+King Pratap Malla's column in Kathmandu Durbar Square, Nepal

 King Pratap Malla facing his family home